Eugene-Kashnikov/Example/README.md

 # ExampleTest Framework (API, GUI)
-The project is based on a test task for testing TheKatApi
+The project is based on a test task for testing TheCatApi

 Tools:
 * Maven